 Remaking a world in peril: forging collaboration for a secure and sustainable future

-Working in collaboration with UNCCD and IUCN, the Caux Dialogue on Environment and Security has been bringing together policy-makers, farmers, NGOs, community leaders, businesses, young social entrepreneurs and investors, in one of the first international forums to spotlight the links between sustainable land management and peace.
+Working in collaboration with United Nations Convention to Combat Desertification (UNCCD) and the International Union for the Conservation of Nature (IUCN), the Caux Dialogue on Environment and Security has been bringing together policy-makers, farmers, NGOs, community leaders, businesses, young social entrepreneurs and investors, in one of the first international forums to spotlight the links between sustainable land management and peace.

-This year’s forum will provide a unique opportunity for over 400 of the world’s leading thinkers and representatives to convene virtually and discuss ways in which we can together accelerate global action on environment conservation and restoration.
+This year’s forum will provide a unique opportunity for over 400 of the world’s leading thinkers and representatives to convene virtually and discuss the increasingly critical connections between peace, human security, and environmental degradation.
+Our goal is to foster trust building and forge collaboration that will inspire solutions through which we can together accelerate global action on environment restoration, climate change mitigation and peace.

 Why do land and security solutions need to be forged together to respond to the threats posed by climate change and create a more peaceful world?